ritchy/amplify-vite-react-template/README.md

 ## Deploying to AWS

+Automated git deployment set up, so commit and push to deploy.

-For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.
+For detailed instructions on deploying this application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.

 ## Security